wancharle/pw-ifes/html-aula-01.md

 </body>
 </html>
 Note: Only the content inside the <body> section (the white area above) is displayed in a browser.

-## The <!DOCTYPE> Declaration
-The <!DOCTYPE> declaration represents the document type, and helps browsers to display web pages correctly.

-It must only appear once, at the top of the page (before any HTML tags).

-The <!DOCTYPE> declaration is not case sensitive.

-The <!DOCTYPE> declaration for HTML5 is:

-<!DOCTYPE html>

-## HTML Versions
-Since the early days of the web, there have been many versions of HTML:

-Version	Year
-HTML	1991
-HTML 2.0	1995
-HTML 3.2	1997
-HTML 4.01	1999
-XHTML	2000
-HTML5	2014

 # Tradução
 Este texto é uma tradução da pagina https://www.w3schools.com/html/html_intro.asp